Dr Wendy J Drewery

 Qualifications: BA, MA Auck, DipEdSt, PhD Waik

-Hosseini, H. (2018) Negotiating Knowledge Transitions: Iranian PhD Candidacy in New Zealand
+Hosseini, H. (in progress) Negotiating Knowledge Transitions: Iranian PhD Candidacy in New Zealand

 Crawley, D. (2014).
 Resistance to religious authority: A test case for postmodern accounts of human agency.